30 Jul Donating Blood Could Save Your Life

 Blood Donation Can Help With Type II Diabetes

 It is believed that donating blood can help reduce the risk of a handful of diseases such as Type II Diabetes.
 A number of studies covered in phlebotomy classes have shown that donating blood helps to reduce large amounts of stored-up iron.
 This reduction of iron buildup in the blood increases the amount of insulin sensitivity, thus reducing the chances of Type II diabetes.

 In a study performed by the American Association for Clinical Chemistry, researchers found people who had donated blood two to 10 times a year within a five-year time frame had lower levels of iron and better glucose sensitivity.
 Studies do not yet know why low blood stores increase glucose sensitivity; it could just be a correlational effect.

 Donating Blood Can Also Reduce Cancer

-Not only can donating blood help to reduce the chances of Type II Diabetes, it has been also shown to reduce the chances of cancer.
+Not only can donating blood help to reduce the chances of Type II Diabetes, but it has been also shown to reduce the chances of cancer.
 Iron is temporarily released from the blood.
 While iron is necessary for bodily function, excessive levels of iron can be toxic.
 Iron is linked to aging and cancer due to its ability to increase free-radical damage in the body.

 In another study, one group reduced their iron stores by bloodletting twice a year; the control group did not release any blood.
 By the end of the study, those that had released blood and lowered iron levels were at a much lower risk of cancer than the control group.

 Studies suggest that blood donation can reduce the risk of life-threatening diseases, thus increasing life expectancy.
-Although it is not guaranteed to save your life, blood donation can not only help the lives of others, but yours as well.
+Although it is not guaranteed to save your life, blood donation can not only help the lives of others but yours as well.